AP-Skill-Development-Corporation/VNITSW-Django/README.md

 Day-03[13-03-2024]:
 ===================
-  - Function ARgument Types like default,required and keyword arguments with sample example on each
+  - Function Argument Types like default,required and keyword arguments with sample example on each
   - Acessing of Class and method by using module